The Basics: Overview

-- Helping your teen get more involved in the visit
+- Help your teen get more involved in the visit

 What about cost?

-Well-child visits are covered under the Affordable Care Act.
-Depending on your insurance plan, your teen may be able to get well-child checkups at no cost to you.
-Check with your insurance provider.
+Under the Affordable Care Act, insurance plans must cover well-child visits.
+Depending on your insurance, your teen may be able to get well-child checkups at no cost to you.
+Check with your insurance company to learn more.

 How do I know if my teen is growing and developing on schedule?

-Your child’s doctor or nurse can help you identify “developmental milestones,” or signs to look for in your teen.
+Your teen’s doctor or nurse can help you identify “developmental milestones,” or signs to look for that show your teen is developing normally.
 This is an important part of the well-child visit.

-Some developmental milestones are related to your teen’s behavior and learning, and others are about physical changes to your teen’s body.
+Some developmental milestones are related to your teen’s behavior and learning, and others are about physical changes in your teen’s body.

-What are some of the changes I might see in my teen’s behavior, feelings, and relationships?
+What are some changes I might see in my teen’s behavior, feelings, and relationships?

 Developmental milestones for teens ages 15 to 17 include: